New idea for New Town, N.D.: Geothermal energy

 The student team researched the use of existing gas wells to generate geothermal energy for heat, food and jobs in Mandaree, N.D. – located south of New Town, across Lake Sakakawea.

-Both the Mandaree and New Town initiatives came about through the work of graduate students in the Harold Hamm School of Geology and Geological Engineering, said Will Gosnold, professor of geology and geological engineering and lead advisor to the student team.
+Both the Mandaree and New Town initiatives came about through the work of graduate students in the Harold Hamm School of Geology and Geological Engineering, said Will Gosnold, Chester Fritz Distinguished Professor of Geology and Geological Engineering and lead advisor to the student team.
 Faculty and graduate students in the College have been conducting geothermal energy research with funding from the U.S. Department of Energy for the past two decades, he added.

 “We’re currently working with the North Dakota Department of Commerce to establish a geothermal industry in North Dakota,” Gosnold said.
 “Raising the visibility of that effort through this community event, which emphasizes the potential for both Mandaree and New Town, is progress toward that goal.”